They are kindred spirits and when combined in the right way they elevate each other to new levels of gastronomic delights!

 It shows a nose of tropical fruit, figs, and cinnamon.
 In the mouth its sweetness is perfectly balanced by lively acidity.
 Long, luscious and velvety, it also has a huge ageing potential.

 All you have to do now…

 …is to try.
-Invite your friends over for dinner, choose a good selection of cheese and wines, bring them home, take them out of the fridge approximately an hour before eating them (to get the most from their flavors), open your bottles and….ENJOY the most exquisite gastronomic couple!!
+Invite your friends over for dinner, choose a good selection of cheese and wines, bring them home, take them out of the fridge approximately an hour before eating them (to get the most from their flavors), open your bottles, and….ENJOY the most exquisite gastronomic coupling!!